 For the price, we were expecting a completely unscathed watch.
 We got some light scratching on the baseplate, and while you’re not looking at it while wearing the watch, the last thing you want is damage to the watch.
 While ours was completely fine with waterproofing, scratches in the wrong spot can result in issues with it.
 That being said, that waterproofing lets you go down 660 ft underwater, while the Hardex crystal lens keeps you safe from water pressure, and the day-to-day wear-and-tear you’ll encounter while wearing it.
-Love this product?
-Check out our review of the top dive watches for our top picks.
+This watch is a perfect gift for swimmers in your life.

 660 ft water resistance